lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 ..
 This section should provide a brief, top-level description of the page.

-The DP0.3 Simulation is a catalog of real and simulated solar system and interstellar objects, hosted on the Rubin Science Platform (RSP).
+The DP0.3 data set is a catalog of real and simulated solar system and interstellar objects, hosted on the Rubin Science Platform (RSP).
 It simulates a 10-year Rubin survey using the LSST baseline v3.0 cadence `(see page 44) <https://pstn-055.lsst.io/PSTN-055.pdf>`_ and covers hundreds of millions of detections of millions of objects.
 `ObjectsInField <https://github.com/eggls6/objectsInField>`_ was used to generate an ephemeris, from which source detection and measurement were simulated using `SurveySimPostProcessing <https://github.com/dirac-institute/survey_simulator_post_processing/tree/master>`_.

-The simulation accounts for astrometric scatter and photometric variations based on the objects's color class [one of two point populations], the exposure’s telescope filter, and the object’s phase angle.
+The catalog accounts for astrometric scatter and photometric variations based on the objects's color class [one of two point populations], the exposure’s telescope filter, and the object’s phase angle.
 However, we do not include rotation curves or complex geometry.
 In other words,
 each DP0.3 object is a uniform, textured sphere in one of two color classes.
 You can access the simulation by following the instructions in the tutorial section.